 Why do we participate?

-In the face of seemingly impossible odds, a 12-year old boy named JC has fought for 10 years against Acute Lymphoblastic Leukemia.
-5 times it returned and 5 times he has beaten it back, insisting with each parry that he has a purpose to go on—that he is not done here.
+In the face of seemingly impossible odds, a 12-year old boy named JC has fought for ten years against Acute Lymphoblastic Leukemia.
+Five times it returned and five times he has beaten it back, insisting with each parry that he has a purpose to go on—that he is not done here.
 This boy’s bravery is unfathomable, yet it is real.
 If there is a lack of treatment options, it can be boiled down to a simple lack of funds.
 Awareness will only get us so far—we need to actively petition our families, friends, strangers, and ourselves to donate the hard cash necessary to tip the scales in favor of hope.
 And we cannot falter in the face of refusal—we’ll ask the next person, and the next, and the next.

 Why are we writing about this?